nhsalpha/healthcaredigitalguide/README.md

 Right now, this guide mostly signposts to standards and guidance hosted elsewhere.
 Over time, we hope this guide evolves into a useful and practical resource for delivery teams.

+**We welcome contributions from everyone.** You can do this by submitting a pull request via Github, or via your browser by editing these pages on github.com.

 ## Topics

 #### [Service delivery](service-delivery.md)